 When these technologies are finally fused together, the future outlook of graphic design will be like nothing we have seen before.

 3D printing will also alter the future of graphic design once it is finally available to all.
-Designers will need to update their education – and it is interesting to see how online graphic design courses will cope with this need – since the need for quality will increase.
+That’s why designers will need to update their education.
+So it will be interesting to see how online graphic design courses will cope with this need – since the quality will increase.

 Online Graphic Design Courses Become The Norm

 Learning through an online course is not a new phenomenon.
-Online learning has been on an upward trend since the advent of the Internet, but it would seem that some courses have yielded better results than others when it comes to utility.
+Online learning has been on an upward trend since the advent of the Internet.
+Still, it would seem that some courses have yielded better results than others when it comes to utility.

 It would seem that graphic design is one of the best-suited courses to learn online since professionals offer them and most of the tools are available online.

-The future of graphic design education will lead to an outcome where most of the designers will have honed their craft online.
+The future of graphic design education will lead to most designers having honed their craft online.

-Drawing from this trend, it is easy to state that the future outlook of graphic design will involve students learning online for a few months instead of the current four years.
-Bright students will learn fast and do the equivalent of an internship on online websites such as Upwork, Peopleperhour or Fiverr.
+It is easy to state that the future outlook of graphic design will involve students learning online for a few months instead of the current four years.
+Bright students will learn fast and do the equivalent of an internship on online websites such as Upwork, Peopleperhour, or Fiverr.

 Responsive design is something that has developed as a matter of necessity.
-It is mostly used in web design and allows you to have a seamless experience across devices by accommodating the screen size of the user.
+It is mainly used in web design and allows you to have a seamless experience across devices by accommodating the user’s screen size.

-While it is popular and widely used, not all websites are optimized.
-This is set to change in the future.
+While it is popular and widely used, not all websites are optimized, which is set to change in the future.

-Calvin Carter, the owner of graphic design company Logomazing, states that the depth of this kind of design will be able to allow users to select an outfit for the day with mock-ups showing how the user will look with a proposed outfit.
+Calvin Carter, the owner of graphic design company Logomazing, states that the depth of this kind of design will allow users to select an outfit for the day with mock-ups showing how the user will look with a proposed dress.

 The Rise Of Minimalism

 Graphic design is not known for subtlety.
-The more color and razzmatazz the better, but a new wave of designers are set to shape the future of graphic design in the next few years.
+The more color and razzmatazz, the better, but a new wave of designers is set to shape the future of graphic design in the next few years.

-The trend that is emerging can only be called minimalism as it swears to use the minimum amount of text, graphics, and colors that are available.
+The emerging trend can only be called minimalism.
+It swears to use the minimum amount of text, graphics, and available colors.
 The less, the better.

 It would appear that creativity will be measured by how little the designer uses to communicate an idea or message.

-Logos and business cards have been the most visible in employing this technique, but websites and movie posters have started picking up on it too.
+Logos and business cards have been the most visible in employing this technique.
+Still, websites and movie posters have started picking up on it too.

-It is still too early to say if this is the beginning of a distinguished era of graphic design with the same reverence of the vintage era or just another fad that will disappear without making its mark.
+It’s too early to say whether this will be the new era of design with the same reverence as the vintage era or just another fad.
 In any case, this radical shift is one to watch.

 Stock photography is set to take over the entire spectrum of photography.

-Nowadays it is effortless to find the photograph of anything you want within stock photography.
-It has reached a point where you can get specific on what you want and find it in a stock photo.
+Nowadays, it is effortless to find the photograph of anything you want within stock photography.
+It has reached a point where you can get specific on what you want and see it in a stock photo.

-The future of graphic design, therefore, will not require photo shoots looking for that specific photo for a campaign because most of the content will have been covered within the vast selection of stock images available.
+Therefore, the future of graphic design will not require photo shoots looking for that specific photo for a campaign.
+Most of the content will have been covered within the vast selection of stock images available.